 According to the film’s logline, Maria will tell “the tumultuous, beautiful, and tragic story of the life of the world’s greatest opera singer, relived and re-imagined during her final days in 1970s Paris.”
 The film will be written by Steven Knight, whom Larraín previously collaborated with on Spencer.

 Callas, an American-born Greek opera singer, was one of the most famous and influential sopranos of the 20th century, with many referring to her as La Divina, or The Divine One.
 The intensity of her fanbase rivaled that of modern day pop singers like Lady Gaga or Taylor Swift.
-Though, her accomplishments are often overshadowed by the more personal details of her life, however, like her reported temperamental behavior, her rivalry with fellow soprano Renata Tebaldi, and her affair with Greek shipping tycoon Aristotle Onassis.
-Funny enough, Onassis would would later go on to marry Jackie Kennedy, placing Maria in a kind of Larraín cinematic universe.
+Her accomplishments are often overshadowed by the more personal details of her life, however, like her reported temperamental behavior, her rivalry with fellow soprano Renata Tebaldi, and her affair with Greek shipping tycoon Aristotle Onassis.
+Funny enough, Onassis would later go on to marry Jackie Kennedy, placing Maria in a kind of Larraín cinematic universe.

 “Having the chance to combine my two most deep and personal passions, cinema and opera, has been a long-awaited dream,” Larraín said, according to Variety.
 “To do this with Angelina, a supremely brave and curious artist, is a fascinating opportunity.
 A true gift.”